ahmedshaf02/Instacalm-update/readme.txt

 * Features
-# Instacalm -- A social post sharing platform
+# Instacalm -- A social post sharing

+##You can share your post after signing in,

+## You can like other user posts

+## You can follow and unfollow other users

+## You can delete your post but not others.

+## You can check other users profile.

+## You can change your profile picture.

+## You can seacrh for other users

+## You can see live news on home page.

+## you can see your following users post

 SignUp using mongoDb
 SignIn using mongoDb